Medusa

 In Greek mythology, Medusa (/mᵻˈdjuːzə, -sə/; Μέδουσα), (Note: The feminine present participle of medein, "to protect, rule over" (compare Medon, Medea, Diomedes, etc.).
 Alternatively, it is from the same root and is formed after the participle.) also called Gorgo (Γοργώ) (Note: Gorgṓ, "the grim one".
 From gorgos, referring to a look or gaze, "grim, fierce, terrible"; later also "vigorous".) or the Gorgon, was one of the three Gorgons.
 Medusa is generally described as a woman with living snakes in place of hair; her appearance was so hideous that anyone who looked upon her was turned to stone.
 Medusa and her Gorgon sisters Euryale and Stheno were usually described as daughters of Phorcys and Ceto; of the three, only Medusa was mortal.

 Medusa was beheaded by the Greek hero Perseus, who then used her head, which retained its ability to turn onlookers to stone, as a weapon until he gave it to the goddess Athena to place on her shield.
 In classical antiquity, the image of the head of Medusa appeared in the evil-averting device known as the Gorgoneion.

 According to Hesiod and Aeschylus, she lived and died on Sarpedon, somewhere near Cisthene.
-The 2nd-century BC novelist Dionysios Skytobrachion puts her somewhere in Libya, where Herodotus had said the Berbers originated her myth as part of their religion.
+The 2nd-century BC writer Dionysius Scytobrachion instead placed the Gorgons in modern-day Libya.
+Herodotus also associated the Gorgons with Libya, reporting traditions that located them there.